dfilan/dfilan.github.io/_posts/2021-11-21-even_if_youre_right_youre_wrong.md

 date:   2021-11-21
 ---

+_Epistemic status: an aggrieved description of something I find annoying._

 You claim P?
 OK.
 But even if you're right about P...

 - ... if I assume P, then I can prove not P. So, by contradiction, P is false.
 So you're wrong.